kgorinson/491_GroupProj/index.md

 - Likes and Frequency analysis
 **- Screen Scraping --Kyle
 - Facebook public page commentary  --Kyle**
-- Sentiment analysis
+- Sentiment analysis --Kyle
-**- TDM????
-What's this?
+**- TDM
-- EOS and Freq Dist
+- EOS and Freq Dist --Human #4
-- POS, Chunking, Extraction
+- POS, Chunking, Extraction --Human #4
-- Summarization techniques
+- Summarization techniques --Human #3
 - N-Grams -Joanna
-- TF-IDF
+- TF-IDF --Human #3
 - Cosine Similarity
-- Associations
+- Associations --Joanna
 - Geocoding** --Joanna

 All of these have easy to use API packages.
 This shouldn't be too difficult at all.